hideo55/node-unqlite/README.md

 ### open([mode,] callback)

-Opening a new database handle.
+Opening a new database handle and start transaction.

 - `mode` is database access mode.
 See <a href="#constants"><code><b>Constants</b></code></a> section.
   - If the `mode` parameter is omitted, the database is opened in `OPEN_CREATE` mode.